kira510/React-ToDo-list/README.md

 ## To Do List
 This is a simple todo list where you can add a to do items and delete, edit those items.
+You can access this on https://kira-todolist.netlify.com/ .

 ## Tech Stack
 1. React Js